dinerburger/ollama-qwen3-coder-proxy/README.md

-# Ollama Qwen Coder Proxy
+# Ollama Qwen3-Coder Proxy

-This proxy enables tool calling functionality with the Qwen3 Coder model by converting Qwen-style tool call formats to Ollama-compatible formats.
+This proxy enables tool calling functionality with the Qwen3 Coder model by converting Qwen3-Coder-style tool call formats to Ollama-compatible formats.

 ## Why This Project?

-The Qwen3 Coder model uses a specific XML-based tool call format that isn't directly compatible with Ollama's standard tool calling interface.
+The Qwen3 Coder model uses a specific XML-based tool call format that isn't directly compatible with Ollama's standard tool calling interface (OpenAI compatible).
 This proxy translates between these formats, enabling seamless tool usage with the Qwen3 Coder model.

 ## Getting Started